jezs00/pycasso/README.md

   * You can add weights to entire lines or brackets to increase their likelihood.
 Integers only.
     * EG You could expect `A (4:Good|Bad|0:Happy) Dog` should return `A Good Dog` around 4 times for every `A Bad Dog`. `A Happy Dog` would never appear.
   * Have a play around with the prompts and see what works for you

+### Administration
+* Access to the prompt generation files, configuration, and saved images may be complicated through your raspberry pi unit.
+I recommend setting up a SMB share for easy access to these folders.
+Feature request to set this up automatically tracked [here](https://github.com/jezs00/pycasso/issues/19).
+* If you have set `shutdown_on_battery` to true, you should be able to

 ## Troubleshooting